ligos/MassiveSort/README.md

 MassiveSort can trim or remove whitespace with the `--whitespace` option (note that this can make destructive changes to the lines you are sorting, particularly if there are non-ascii encodings).

-More details can be found in the [Merge Verb](https://bitbucket.org/ligos/massivesort/wiki/Verb%20-%20Merge)
+More details and examples can be found in the [Merge Verb](https://bitbucket.org/ligos/massivesort/wiki/Verb%20-%20Merge)

 ## Longer Term Goals ##